srobroek/vspec/README.md

 # vspec
-vSpec is a set of inspec profiles specifically aimed at vsphere and VMware related products
+vSpec is a set of inspec profiles specifically aimed at vsphere and VMware related products.
+This is the meta repo, it does not actually contain any resources.

 The child repos can be found at the following locations:
 - https://github.com/srobroek/vspec-profiles